 Prenuptial, Separation, & Postnuptial Agreements

 Before or after the wedding, New York law allows a couple to enter into their own contract setting forth the financial terms of their marriage as they choose, rather than as the legislature may determine from time to time during the years following their wedding.
+Connecticut similarly allows for agreements entered into before the wedding.

 Parents with means often encourage their children to obtain a prenuptial agreement to protect future gifts from the family or interests in family businesses from being shared in the event of divorce.
 Couples entering a second marriage often elect to execute a prenuptial agreement to allow each spouse to make provision for the children of a prior marriage, and to reassure all concerned that the marriage is motivated by something other than money.